MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/windows-11-apis-for-audio-processing-objects.md

     return S_OK;
 }

-// Unsubscrbe to event callbacks.
+// Unsubscribe to event callbacks.
 Since IAudioSystemEffectsPropertyStore takes a reference on our
 // PropertyChangeNotificationClient class, it is important that this method is invoked prior to cleanup,
 // to break the circular reference.
 HRESULT PropertyChangeNotificationClient::StopListeningForPropertyStoreChanges()